From the category archives:

 Mono-color gradation eye palettes have been very popular in Japan in 2007.
 Apart from Kanebo T’Estimo, Jill Stuart, and Lavshuca (Eye Color Select), there are also similar creations from Shiseido Maquillage (Clean Contrast Eyes) and Sofina Aube (Jewelry Shower Eyes).

 This one by T’Estimo is gorgeous.
 (The range includes 4 palettes.)
 The far right slot is a cream eyeliner.
 This is the only cream eyeliner that I have at the moment, so I don’t know how it compares with popular ones by Stila, MAC, and Bobbi Brown.
 But I have no problem with it myself.
 It goes on smoothly and doesn’t smudge.
 (I am also okay with the little applicator for the liner.
-Though fiddly at times, It allows me to get very close to the mirror.)
+Though fiddly at times, it allows me to get very close to the mirror.)

 The middle two shades are actually very different from each other.
 (From almost all the photos I have seen, they appear to be quite similar.)
 The right one of the two is much darker, as you can probably see from one of the corners near the eyeliner (the part my brush has been dipping into).